DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/nc_leaks/plan.md

 **Round it off by talking about improvements we could make - lots of synchronous blocking requests - use `aiohttp` instead**

 https://docs.aiohttp.org/en/stable/

+**FINALLY: CHECK IF ANYONE HAS MADE A HELPDESK**

+Go over first task getting instructions